geopm/geopm/docs/source/runtime.rst

 Linux Power Management
 ^^^^^^^^^^^^^^^^^^^^^^

-It's crucial to note that other Linux mechanisms for CPU power management can interfere with optimization objectives of GEOPM agents.
-When deploying an agent that controls CPU frequency or power limits, it's recommended that the generic scaling govermernor ``userspace`` is selected.
+It's important to note that other Linux mechanisms for CPU power management may interfere with performance optimization objectives of GEOPM Agents.
+To achieve optimal performance when deploying a GEOPM Agent that controls CPU frequency or power limits it's recommended that the generic scaling govermernor ``userspace`` is selected while the GEOPM Agent is active.
+If ``userspace`` is not available on your system, it may be preferred to select ``performance`` mode of the acpi-cpufreq driver.

 For more information, see the Linux Kernel documentation on `generic scaling governors <https://docs.kernel.org/admin-guide/pm/cpufreq.html#generic-scaling-governors>`_.